sidney/ansel/README.md

 GUI changes introduced in upstream darktable may not and will probably not be backported here.

-### Will you keep working on upstream darktable ?

-**I will keep posting and maintaining my image-processing modules** on both repositories, fix bugs, optimize pixel code, write documentation, blog posts, assist users, and make videos about darktable.

-I will not engage in large-scale refactorings or GUI changes as I'm tired of arguing with people who should probably edit more pictures to feel the pain.
-I do not endorse their approach of design and engineering.

-In any case, my opinion for a long time has been that darktable is approaching End Of Life.
-Its pixel pipeline has not been designed to be extended that far, and nobody understands its internal circuitery anymore.
-Its performance can't be improved either, since images start their life on CPU, are copied on GPU to be processed by OpenCL kernels (controlled anyway from the CPU - aka host), then brought back to the CPU to be painted in the GUI by Qtk
-(single-threaded), then sent again to the GPU to be displayed on screen.
-No matter how much you optimize the pixel code, as long as you don't remove those back-and-forth copies between RAM and vRAM, the performance penalty will stay substantial.

-Not to mention, OpenCL can't process real-time user input, like drawing or extracting image content, because it is meant mostly for data-science and low-level computation.

-These shortcomings can be solved only by a full rewrite of the pipeline in Vulkan, but darktable's code intimately interleave pixel code with Gtk UI code.

-For this reason, @hanatos, the founder of darktable, has started over a complete rewrite of an image processing app for Vulkan: [vkdt](https://github.com/hanatos/vkdt).
-It is already used by non-programmers to edit real pictures, but needs love to be comfortably usable.

-I plan on joining effort with him in gradually during 2022, to port the scene-referred modules of darktable to the performance of Vulkan and bring my knowledge of picture editing to reboot a consistent workflow app from scratch.

-During this work, legacy darktable/R&Darktable should get you covered to do your daily edits.
-That's what I use anyway and darktable 4.0 will be pretty much feature-complete as far as I'm concerned… The only things I miss are already available in vkdt and not realistic to implement in legacy dt for performance reasons.

 ## Test coverage and supported OS/Platforms/Compilers

 The build matrix tests the compilation on typical desktop computers (x86_64) over the following OS: